SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.Params.Param.CrossDriverOptions.md

 # CrossDriverOptions element

-Allows building a direct view table using multiple columns from multiple different protocols.
+Allows the creation of a direct view table using multiple columns from multiple different protocols.

 ## Parent